 There are so many ways to offer customization for your customers.
 “Private Label” is one of the favorite buzz words used by amazon retailers.
 They find a company with a product they believe they can sell, and they pay a slight premium to slap their own brand name on it.
 Wayfair has mastered this game, and might be one of the best placed to look at how to private label home decor and home accent products.
 Very few products on wayfair.com are listed under the brand that actually sells them.
 Wayfair has very carefully curated their entire product offering into their own brand sections.
 When you receive a product is is often marked with tags from the original brand, but on-site it’s listed as something such as “Manufactured for Orren Ellis by 7055, Inc.” In this case, the original brand is 7055, Inc, but when on the Wayfair site, you’ll see it listed as part of the “Orren Ellis” brand.

 Another customization option is to literally customize the product and/or packaging.
 Most wholesalers in the home decor industry will use custom packaging or can make slight design changes for companies who buy in large quantities.
 Keep in mind that when requesting customization, that you’ll need to plan for a large enough bulk purchase to make it worth disrupting the wholesaler’s normal production schedule.
 Custom products and custom packaging take more time than standard production, so you should always expect an up-charge to cover any added expense to the wholesale supplier.
-You can offset the up-charge if you purchase in large enough quantities to qualify for bulk discounts.
+You can often offset the up-charge if you purchase in large enough quantities to qualify for bulk discounts.

 Styles Change Quickly